-I made a video that answers this question.
-You can watch here:
+In this article, I’m going to answer that question in detail.
+I also made a video that answers this question.

-Currently, that video has 172 comments on Youtube.
-I encourage you to read some of the comments (and my replies) as they contain additional valuable information about how long it takes to settle.
+Currently, that video has 198 comments on Youtube.
+I encourage you to read some of the comments (and my replies).
+This is because they contain valuable information about how long and injury claim takes to settle.

 Most personal injury cases in Florida settle.

 It means that the injury case (or lawsuit) does not go to trial.
 This saves the injured person from paying higher attorney’s fees and costs.